greymatter-io/operator/README.md

 make install run
 ```

-The `make run` target runs the built binary with a provided `dev-config.yaml` which is used to configure settings the Operator will use.
+The `make run` target runs the built binary.

 To uninstall and tear down the local cluster, exit the terminal process and run: